OSVTAC/project-recommendations/pages/faq.md

-Having said that, good auditing practices that involve randomly checking computer results by hand against the original paper ballots are an adequate counter-measure, provided the audits are done correctly.
+Having said that, good auditing practices that involve randomly checking computer results by hand against the original paper ballots are an adequate countermeasure, provided the audits are done correctly.
 This is why good audit procedures are important when computers are used to count ballots.

 **3. How much of the code must be open source for the voting system to